Ultrametric analogues of Ulam stability of groups: Stability via (bounded) cohomology

 We apply Corollary \ref{cor:BC:rel} to obtain Theorem \ref{intro:thm:fi} from the introduction:

-\begin{theorem} Let $\Gamma$ be a finitely presented group, let $\Lambda \leq \Gamma$ be a finite-index subgroup, and let $N \leq \Gamma$ be a finite normal subgroup. \begin{enumerate} \item Suppose that $[\Gamma : \Lambda]$ is not divisible by the characteristic of $\K$, and that $\Lambda$ is uniformly $\GGL(\oo)$-stable with a linear estimate.
-Then the same is true of $\Gamma$. \item Suppose that $|N|$ is not divisible by the characteristic of $\K$, and that $\Gamma$ is uniformly $\GGL(\oo)$-stable with a linear estimate.
+\begin{theorem} Let $\Gamma$ be a finitely presented group, let $\Lambda \leq \Gamma$ be a finite-index subgroup, and let $N \leq \Gamma$ be a normal subgroup that is finitely normally generated. \begin{enumerate} \item Suppose that $[\Gamma : \Lambda]$ is not divisible by the characteristic of $\K$, and that $\Lambda$ is uniformly $\GGL(\oo)$-stable with a linear estimate.
+Then the same is true of $\Gamma$. \item Suppose that $\HH^1(N; \K) = 0$, and that $\Gamma$ is uniformly $\GGL(\oo)$-stable with a linear estimate.
 Then the same is true of $\Gamma/N$. \end{enumerate} \end{theorem}

+We recall that, in contrast with Ulam stability \cite[Lemma 2.2]{BOT}, uniform $\GGL(\oo)$-stability is not preserved under taking general quotients (Remark \ref{rem:quotients}).